adform/adform-android-sdk/README.md

 This part lists release notes from all versions of Adform Mobile Advertising Android SDK.

+## 2.3.2

+* Fixed AdOverlay display bug for devices with no navigation bar.

 ## 2.3.1

 * Fixed issue with X509TrustManager implementation.